-Abstract submissions (DUE BY February 16, 2018) are invited for papers to be presented at the 2018 International Total Survey Error Workshop.
-Submit an Abstract
+Abstract submissions (DUE BY March 1, 2018) are invited for papers to be presented at the 2018 International Total Survey Error Workshop.

 The theme of the workshop is “Approaches for Mitigating Total Survey Error (TSE) and Its Effects.”
 Consistent with this theme, we are especially interested in topics such as adaptive design and data collection strategies, methods for combining and analyzing data from multiple sources, and minimizing TSE when using non-probability surveys.
 However, we welcome any topics related to TSE.

 D. Sunshine Hillygus, Professor of Political Science and Public Policy, Duke University

 Annamaria Bianchi, Department of Management, Economics, and Quantitative Methods, University of Bergamo, Italy